-Okay you are now in the multiple inboxes tab.
+Okay, you are now in the multiple inboxes tab.
 Let's assign your stars.
-Under search query is were the assignment takes place.
+Under search query is where the assignment takes place.
 As you can see in the example above, my first assignment is my Important label I have assigned it a yellow star and a red bang.

 So my important label is listed as has:yellow-star OR has:red-bang

 This tells google that when I assign a yellow star or a red bang that I want that email to be filed in my important label.